Mindspark is unique as it focuses on –

 Many students have a misunderstanding of basic concepts that they carry forward from an early age.
 It is important to identify those misunderstandings and help the student overcome them.
 Most often, a child does not try to clear these misconceptions due to a lack of opportunity or fear of embarrassment.
 Mindspark questions are designed on the basis of detailed classroom studies and research in student learning - to specifically target common student errors and misconceptions.

-Over 60% of the problems in Mindspark make use of visuals and animations.
-The graphics in Mindspark are mostly used as serious learning tools, and not as lighthearted cartoons or games - which today's kids get an overdose of on T.V. anyway!
+Over 60% of the problems in Mindspark Maths make use of visuals and animations.
+The graphics in Mindspark are mostly used as serious learning tools, and not as lighthearted cartoons or games - which today's kids get an overdose of on T.V. in any case!

 Is Mindspark available for other subjects?

-Mindspark is currently available only for Mathematics.
+Mindspark is currently available only for Mathematics and English.
 However, in the future we are planning to develop Mindspark in other subjects.
+We appreciate your interest!

 For which classes is Mindspark appropriate?

-Mindspark has been designed currently for classes 1 through 10 - the classes that focus on developing key concepts in students.
+Mindspark Maths has been designed currently for classes 1 through 10 - the classes that focus on developing key Maths concepts in students.
+Mindspark English is currently for classes 4 through 9 – the classes where students who are familiar with basic concepts need the most exposure to language.

 Is Mindspark in line with the syllabus of the boards?